Shape of the asymptotic maximum sum-free sets in integer lattice grids: Introduction

-Given positive integers $d,n$ and rational numbers $p,q$, a set $S\subseteq[n]^d$ is called $(p,q)$-\emph{sum free} if it has no solution for the equation $px+qy=z$.
-As a generalization of sum free sets (i.e. (1,1)-sum free sets), the notion of $(p,q)$-sum free sets encapsulates many fundamental topics in combinatorial number theory.
-In particular, for $d=1$, a $(\frac{1}{2},\frac{1}{2})$-sum free set is precisely a set without $3$-term arithmetic progression, which has received considerable attention in recent decades.
-Therefore, it is a natural question to determine the size of the largest $(p,q)$-sum free sets in $[n]^d$.
+Given positive integers $d,n$ and rational numbers $p,q$, a set $S\subseteq[n]^d$ is called $(p,q)$-\emph{sum-free} if it has no solution for the equation $px+qy=z$.
+As a generalization of sum-free sets (i.e. (1,1)-sum-free sets), the notion of $(p,q)$-sum-free sets encapsulates many fundamental topics in combinatorial number theory.
+In particular, for $d=1$, a $(\frac{1}{2},\frac{1}{2})$-sum-free set is precisely a set without $3$-term arithmetic progression, which has received considerable attention in recent decades.
+Therefore, it is a natural question to determine the size of the largest $(p,q)$-sum-free sets in $[n]^d$.
 Here one can similarly define By Roth's theorem \cite{roth53}, $\mu_{[1/2,1/2]}([n])=o(1)$.
-See \cite{bloom16} for the best known upper bound for the size of a $(1/2,1/2)$-sum free set.
+See \cite{bloom16} for the best known upper bound for the size of a $(1/2,1/2)$-sum-free set.
 In \cite{ru1,ru2}, instead of the form $x+y=z$, Ruzsa instigated the study of more general linear equations $a_1x_1 +\cdots + a_kx_k = b$.
 In particular, for more general cases when $p,q$ are positive integers and $p\ge2$, Hancock and Treglown \cite{HAN17} completely determined the value $\mu_{[p,q]}([n])$.
-For higher dimensional lattices, Choi and Kim \cite{cho} initiated the investigation of the form $x_1+x_2+\cdots+x_k=b$, where $b$ is a prescribed points in $[n]^2$.
+For higher dimensional lattices, Choi, Kim and Park \cite{cho} initiated the investigation of the form $x_1+x_2+\cdots+x_k=b$, where $b$ is a prescribed point in $[n]^2$.